Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 Let attempt to represent this product in the form $T_0^n$, where $T_0$ is a constant matrix; in fact, it is possible for its Hermitian part.
 The matrix $T$, as any matrix, allows factorization $T=HU$, where $H$ and $U$ are the Hermitian and unitary matrices; the latter conserves the norm of a vector and responds for oscillations, while the former controls a systematic growth or decrease.
 Let define the matrix $T_0$ as

 According to the Oceledets theorem \cite{4}, the eigenvalues of this Hermitian matrix can be written in the form $\lambda_{1,2}={\rm e}^{\pm \kappa}$, where $\kappa$ and $-\kappa$ are the characteristic Lyapunov exponents; in the limit $n\to\infty$ they tends to deterministic (non-random) values.
-Applying the matrix $T$ to the constant column and ignoring oscillations, one comes to the partial solutions $e^{\pm \kappa n}$, analogous to (1).\,\footnote{\,If point scatterers of a random amplitude are arranged evenly spaced, then a change of the coordinate $x$ inside the system is proportional to the number of scatterers $n$.
-For example, in the 1D Anderson model, a scatterer is present at each lattice site, and $n$ corresponds to the coordinate $x$ in units of the lattice spacing $a_0$.}
+Applying the matrix $T$ to the constant column and ignoring oscillations, one comes to the partial solutions $e^{\pm \kappa n}$, analogous to (1).\,\footnote{\,For definiteness, we have in mind the 1D Anderson model, which contains a scatterer at each lattice site, so $n$ corresponds to the coordinate $x$ in units of the lattice spacing $a_0$.
+Near the initial band edge the Anderson model describes adequately practically any random potential with short-range correlations (Sec.7). }

 In fact, the physical papers \cite{7}--\cite{13} provide essentially stronger assertions.
 It is easy to verify, that eigenvalues of the Hermitian matrix

 can be represented in the form

 In the large $n$ limit, the typical values of $\rho$ are large and $z\approx \ln \rho$, while $\rho$ obeys the log-normal distribution \cite{7}--\cite{13}; it leads to the Gaussian distribution for $z$,